jorgt/rogue/README.md

 - expand world to include roads, towns, cities etc
 - make 'zoomed out' version of world
 - differentiate between different types of maps eg. worlds, lands, dungeons, cities.
-- expand screens. background draw thingie is basically just to create the images that make up the world. will do the same with dungeons etc.
+- expand screens. background draw thingie is basically just to create the images that make up the world. will do the same with dungeons etc. need something that will

 ## IDEAS